 Here’s an overview of the three components of the on-purpose, whiteboard selling methodology that I conceptually introduced above:

-Great whiteboards look spontaneous, and the imagery looks simple, but they are really the product of a well-facilitated development process.
+Great whiteboards look spontaneous, and the imagery seems simple, but they are the product of a well-facilitated development process.
 They follow a proven choreography for how a great story is built, told and visualized.
-This includes significant incorporating significant intelligence into the process, such as leveraging brain science to understand how visual contrast is required to help get a reaction to your picture, or how to grab and spike attention with compelling visual techniques and storytelling models.
-It isn’t simply about putting some words, arrows and stick figures on a board.
+Whiteboarding must also include the incorporation of significant intelligence into the process, such as leveraging brain science to understand how visual contrast is required to help get a reaction to your picture, or how to grab and spike attention with compelling visual techniques and storytelling models.
+It isn’t merely about putting some words, arrows and stick figures on a board.

 You also should provide this in customer-facing form.
 The PowerPoint micro-build allows your field people to potentially deliver the whiteboard in a web conference call in a simulated fashion.
 Also, a professional, animated video of your whiteboard can be used by the field as a follow-up tool to document their presentation and give prospects something to share inside their organization.